Resources Library

 Post-Traumatic Growth & Resilience

-As you explore these resources, it may be helpful to hold a simple understanding in mind.
-According to Richie Davidson, PhD.
-(Center for Healthy Minds) well-being is a skill — something that can be learned and strengthened, much like riding a bike or playing the piano.
+I learned from Richie Davidson, PhD.
+(Center for Healthy Minds) that well-being is a skill — something that can be learned and strengthened, much like riding a bike or playing the piano.
 He identifies four core skills of well-being:

 Trauma, as described by Dr. Gabor Maté (known for developing the Compassionate Inquiry approach), shifts the nervous system toward survival.
 Trauma disconnects.